Higher operations in string topology of classifying spaces: Introduction

 Throughout the paper, we will work over the field $\F_2$ of two elements.
 Unless stated otherwise, homology and cohomology groups are taken with $\F_2$ coefficients.
 If $S/B \colon X \hto Y$ is a positive family of h-graph cobordisms, we denote by $\Phi^G(S/B)^\sharp$ the adjoint

 of the map

 Here $\Hom_\ast$ denotes the internal hom in the category of graded $\F_2$-vector spaces.
 If $S\colon X \hto Y$ is an h-graph cobordism, we write $\hAut(S)$ for the topological monoid of self homotopy equivalences of $S$ fixing $X$ and $Y$ pointwise.
 The symbols $\ucirc$ and $\usqcup$ refer to external composition and external disjoint union of families of h-graph cobordisms, respectively; see \cite[Definition~2.8]{HL}.
+If $H$ is a group or monoid, possibly with a topology, $BH$ and $EH$ always stand for the bar constructions $B(\pt,H,\pt)$ and $B(\pt,H,H)$, respectively.
+See for example~\cite[section 7]{MayClassifying}.
 As in \cite{HL}, when working with topological spaces, we will work within the category of $k$-spaces, and when working with fibred spaces, the base spaces are in addition assumed to be weak Hausdorff spaces.